Class Descriptions 2017

 Days 4-5.
 Trailing and Mapping .
 Following individual animals for long distances (in small teams and individually), intuitive tracking, understanding your animal.
 Surveying and understanding animal movement patterns through large-scale exploration and mapping.

-The above-listed price covers all five days and includes four dinners; participants bring their own breakfasts and lunches.
+The above-listed price covers all five days and includes four dinners and four breakfasts; participants bring their own lunches.
 Pricing for partial attendance is as follows: Basic & Advanced Tracking, $293, Advanced Tracking & Trailing / Mapping $440; Advanced Tracking or Trailing / Mapping $225 each.